Fields of Study: Humanities, Social Sciences, Science

 Current Program Courses

-Over 120 courses of study are available in the humanities, social sciences, and life sciences at UCM.
+Over 120 courses of study are available in the humanities, social sciences, and life sciences.
 In particular, UCM has excellent course offerings in art history, business administration, biology, communication, computer science, economics, environmental studies, history, media studies, international studies, legal studies, mathematics, philosophy, political science, psychology, and sociology.

 If you’re a year participant, undergraduate research projects are available for academic credit as part of the Maastricht Research Based Learning (MaRBLe) program.
 Projects are set up before departure and details are typically finalized after arrival.

-Independent study is typically not available on this program.
+Independent study and internships are not available on this program.

 Catalogs and resources